yash01699/unified-finance-alert/README.md

-# Finance alert — Kotak SMS trigger + Balance API + Telegram
+# Finance alert — Kotak SMS → Telegram

-Fires on **every transaction** (via your bank's SMS), tells you the amount, how much **budget** you have left this month, and the **real account balance** (`EFFAVL`) pulled live from Kotak's Balance Enquiry API.
-Warns you once when your monthly spend crosses **₹10,000**.
+Fires on **every transaction** (via your bank's SMS), tells you the amount and how much **budget** you have left this month.
+Warns you once when your monthly spend crosses the limit set in `.env`.

 ```
 You swipe card
    │  bank sends SMS instantly
    ▼
-iPhone "Automation: When I get a message from <bank>"  ── the real trigger
+iPhone Automation: "When I get a message from <bank>"
    │  POSTs the SMS text to this server
    ▼
-server.py ─► parse amount ─► Kotak Balance Enquiry API (EFFAVL)
+server.py ─► parse amount + merchant
-   │                           │
+   │
-   ▼                           ▼
-SQLite (monthly total)   Telegram message to your phone
+   ├─► SQLite (monthly total)
+   └─► Telegram message to your phone
 ```

-## Why this shape

-Kotak's Balance Enquiry API is **pull-only** — it has no webhook, so it cannot itself "trigger" on a transaction.
-Your bank's **transaction SMS** is the real real-time trigger; the API is used right after to read the authoritative **EFFAVL** ("Effective Available" — the balance after lien/other liabilities, which the doc says is the one to consume).

 ## Files